SAP/spartacus-docs/_pages/telco/telco-release-information.md

 *Release 3.2 libraries published November 1, 2021*

-The 3.2 libraries for the accelerator provides a new Media Spartacus storefront along with sample data.
-With 3.2, the TUA libraries support three storefronts: Telco, Utilities, and Media.
+The 3.2 libraries for the accelerator provides B2B features along with sample data.
+Angular 10 is used in release 3.2.

 Following features are introduced in release 3.2: